fpirri/covid19/README.english.md

 The Italy governments of the past 40 years, including the last one, have financed research with percentages lower than half of other European countries, while expressing wonder at our delayed development compared to the others.

-Our hundred-year-old universities have become bureaucratic offices, valued only on the basis of the quantity of diplomas they deliver regardless of their quality.
+Our hundreds-year-old universities have become bureaucratic offices, valued only on the basis of the quantity of diplomas they deliver regardless of their quality.
 Student parking - next unemployed - has become more important than their preparation.
 The science labs have been deprived of funding and young researchers are forced to earn a salary elsewhere.